 Avocados can be a little tricky to use.
 Make sure that your avocado is ripe enough.
 If it is completely firm and does not have any give, it is too green and needs a day or so at room temperature to ripen.
 If it has a lot of give, it is probably overripe, and when you cut into it you will find a lot of brown spots.

-Also, a bit of advice: when choosing avocados, try to choose the elongated ones, since those tend to have a smaller pit.
+When choosing avocados, try to choose the elongated ones, since those tend to have a smaller pit.

 To cut open the avocado, slice it longways around the pit and twist to separate the two halves.
 Get out the pit by carefully popping/swinging your knife into the pit, and twisting it out.
 If the pit comes out easily, spoon out the green of your avocado and place into the blender.